 A side stitch, also known as exercise-related transient abdominal pain (ETAP), is a pain felt on either side of your abdomen.
 It’s more commonly reported on the right side.
 Symptoms may range from cramping or a dull ache to a pulling sensation or a sharp, stabbing pain.

 A side stitch is usually experienced during prolonged athletic activities, such as running, basketball, or cycling.
-Researchers in a 2014 study found that around 70 percent of runners reported a side stitch in the last year.
+Researchers in a 2014 study found that around of runners reported a side stitch in the last year.

 Staying hydrated, stopping your activity or taking a break to walk, and stretching may help with side stitch symptoms.